What do your customers really look like?

 Most retailers have a broad idea of who their customers are – generally, it’s a fairly fuzzy picture based on stock movement and the results of any surveys they may have carried out, coupled with a ‘feeling’ based on brand identity.

-You can see a good example of the deceptiveness of surface information if you take a look at YouGov’s profiles (sign up for the ‘lite’ version for free and you can browse to your heart’s content).
+You can see a good example of the deceptiveness of surface information if you take a look at YouGov’s profiles.
 Search for any major retailer and YouGov will aggregate information to tell you what appears to be lots of things about their customers - the typical Sainsbury’s shopper is supposedly:

 - Female, aged 55+

-While this is interesting, and it’s fun to compare profiles across retailers, it doesn’t actually offer anything useful from a business perspective.
+While this is interesting, and it can be fun to compare profiles across retailers, it doesn’t actually offer much of use from a business perspective.
 Companies using this kind of information to build a customer view are only looking at a small, superficial part of the picture – one which might work for a marketing campaign, but won’t make any lasting difference to the bottom line.

 The stats that matter